HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 Using third parties can have a noticeable impact on performance.
 That's not necessarily a consequence of them being a third party per se.
 The same functionality implemented by a site owner as a first-party resource can often be less performant, given the expertise the third party should have on the particular field.

-So performance isn't necessarily impacted by the fact that the resources are third-party, it's more of a matter of what those resources are doing.
+So, performance isn't necessarily impacted by the fact that the resources are third-party, it's more of a matter of what those resources are doing.
 And most third-party usage depends on the third-party service, rather than just as a place to serve it from.

 However, a third party's business is in allowing their content or service to be hosted on many websites.
 Third parties have a duty to ensure that they minimize the negative impact of that dependency.
 This is an especially important duty given that site owners often have limited control over and influence on the performance impact of third parties other than to use them or not.